erfan-th/erfan-th/README.md

-- 👋 Hi, I’m @erfan-th
+undergraduate electronics student
-- 👀 I’m interested in AI , embedded systems, electronics
+Interested in AI , embedded systems, electronics and of course programming =)